-Each video file on the microSD / SDHC card will be listed in the Recording list.
+Each video file on the SD card will be listed in the Recording list.
 The maximum file size is 60 MB/per file.

-When the recording mode is set as <Always> (consecutive recording) and the microSD / SDHC card recording is also allowed to be enabled by events triggered, once events occur, the system will immediately implement events recording to the memory card.
+When the recording mode is set as <Always> (consecutive recording) and the SD card recording is also allowed to be enabled by events triggered, once events occur, the system will immediately implement events recording to the memory card.
 After the recording of the events are finished, the camera will return to the regular recording mode.